Design and Planning

 - Calculation of the optimal number of grafts in a single operation, according to the needs of the patient.

-- The study of the donor area.
+- Study of the donor area.

 The planning of the optimum number of grafts depends on

-- The size of the donor area.
+- The donor area’s size.

-- The size of the receiving area.
+- The receiving area’s size.